Simply LaKita

 Home » Recipes » Desserts

-Make this easy Peaches and Cream Trifle for a sweet cold dessert layered with butter pound cake, canned California Cling Peaches, and sweet cream.
+Make this easy Peaches and Cream Trifle for a sweet cold dessert layered with butter pound cake, canned peaches, and sweet cream.
 Simple to make and ready in minutes.

-close up side view of finished trifle in glass trifle bowl on marble surface.
+close up side view of finished trifle on marble surface

 Spring and summer are the perfect time to enjoy all of the cold desserts that you possibly can.
 I'm talking about ice cream, popsicles, no-bake cheesecake, and of course a good trifle.